-Any District action taken pursuant to this Policy will be consistent with requirement of applicable collective bargaining agreements, New York State law and District policies.
-The District shall take the disciplinary action it deems necessary and appropriate to end harassment or intimidation in violation of this Policy and to prevent its recurrence.
+Any school district action taken pursuant to this policy will be consistent with requirement of applicable collective bargaining agreements, New York State law and school district policies.
+The school district shall take the disciplinary action it deems necessary and appropriate to end harassment or intimidation in violation of this policy and to prevent its recurrence.
 Such disciplinary action may include, but is not limited to, the issuance of a warning, reprimand, counseling, suspension, or discharge.